 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-The alternative feast centers around my Korean Ramen with Belly Pork and Satay Chicken.
-There is also a selection of sushi including Prawn Nigiri, Scallop Onigiri, Salmon Maki Rolls and Crab Uramaki to start and Vietnamese Summer Rolls on the side.
-Everything is rounded off with my Mango Coconut Ice Cream.
+Or use in my Korean Ramen and serve with Satay Chicken.
+Add a selection of sushi including Prawn Nigiri, Scallop Onigiri, Salmon Maki Rolls and Crab Uramaki to start and Vietnamese Summer Rolls on the side.
+Round it all off off with my Mango Coconut Ice Cream.

 Ingredients for Korean Belly Pork